mcepeda/ExampleAnalysisExercise/README.md

 ## First exercises: plot muon pt from a HiggsToMuTau tree

-Run
-python ExampleMuons.py
+- To Run:  **python ExampleMuons.py**

---> Two different ways to draw histograms from the information in a tree: tree->Draw, and a loop over the particles are compared
+- Two different ways to draw histograms from the information in a tree: tree->Draw, and a loop over the particles are compared
---> The result of the program is double: a canvas is plotted (all particles vs muons), and a root file containing the plots is produced
+-- The result of the program is double: a canvas is plotted (all particles vs muons), and a root file containing the plots is produced

 **Exercise 0**: get this program to run and inspect the results :)